 Mid-range and boutique hotels in Liverpool

 This beautiful grade II-listed building is known as the home of the Titanic, because it's housed in what was once the headquarters of the White Star Line.
 Its recent restoration saw it transformed into a luxurious, 64-room boutique hotel, complete with a spa and what's regarded as one of Liverpool's best rooftop bars.
 Rooms (or cabins as they're known at 30 James Street) have been designed with the grandeur of the famous ship in mind - you'll find elaborate chandeliers, antique globes and furniture bearing the shipping line's iconic logo.

-Rooms: From £145 per room per night
+From £137 per room per night

 If staying in Liverpool's city centre isn't an essential, this luxurious resort might just be the solution - you'll get all the perks of a five-star hotel for a fraction of the price, but the city is still easily accessible.
 The enormous spa offers a wide range of Thai-themed treatments, and there's an award-winning golf course if you're inclined to channel your inner Rory McIlroy.
 There are three restaurants and bars, but our favourite is the Java Lounge - head here for a caffeine fix and a slice of one of the delicious cakes.

-Rooms: From £160 per room per night
+From £145 per room per night

 Themed hotels can often be pretty naff, but the Shankly Hotel is an exception.
 Inspired by former Liverpool football club boss Bill Shankly, the property, which opened in 2015, has some seriously impressive memorabilia (including a pair of the football legend's boots in reception and notable, framed quotes in the bedrooms), 57 spacious rooms and a gorgeous rooftop bar.
 Recent additions include a sprawling conference space, and the hotel's location - in the centre of the city - certainly makes it ideal if you're in town on business.